cozykeys/cozykeys/content/news/cozykeys_site_launch.md

 sharing my content.

-In the past, I've written blog posts on a personal website, posted build logs to imgur and GitHub gists, shared photos on Reddit, and recently started posting updates on Keebtalk.
+In the past, I've written blog posts on a personal website, posted build logs to Imgur and GitHub gists, shared photos on Reddit, and recently started posting updates on Keebtalk.
 In summary, there has been no rhyme or reason to the way in which I've shared the progress on my personal projects.